visgl/luma.gl/docs/api-reference/core/shader-layout.md

   }
 ```

+- `location: number` Compiled pipelines use small integer indices ("locations") to describe binding points (rather than string names). `ShaderLayout` assigns names to each attribute which allows applications to avoid keeping track of these location indices.
+- `type: 'texture' | 'sampler' | uniform'` The type of bind point (texture, sampler or uniform buffer).
+WebGPU requires separate bind points for textures and samplers.

 ### uniforms

-And "free" uniforms (not part of a uniform buffer) are declared in this field.

 :::caution
-Uniforms are a WebGL-only concept, and it is strongly recommended to use uniform
+Uniforms are a WebGL-only concept.
+For portability it is recommended to use uniform buffers instead.
-buffers instead.
 :::

+Any top-level shader uniforms (not part of a uniform buffer) should be declared in this field.